Pakistani court to oversee probe into death of journalist in Kenya | Law-Order

 The treason case filed against Sharif stemmed from reporting he did that led to an accusation he had spread a call from an official in a previous government, led by former cricket star Imran Khan, for members of the armed forces to mutiny.
 Both Sharif and the official in the previous government denied inciting mutiny.

 Former prime minister Khan said Sharif had been murdered for his journalistic work.
-He called for a judicial investigation.
+He and his successor PM Shehbaz Sharif, not related to the journalist Sharif, had called for a judicial investigation.
+PM Sharif welcomed the court's move.
+"The government will extend full support to the court," he said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)